 - Age 5-7: 1 adult to 7 pupils

-- Age 7-18: 1 adult to 15 pupils.
+- Age 7-18: 1 adult to 15 pupils

 You can book up to 108 visitors in each academic term.

-What is the minimum number per group?
+What's the minimum number per group?

 What ages do you cater for at the Education Centre?

-What happens if we are late?
+What happens if we're late?

 Please telephone our bookings line as soon as possible on 020 7219 4496 and let us know when you expect to arrive.

-Can we eat our lunch in Parliament?
+Can we eat our lunch in UK Parliament?

-Is there parking available?
+Is parking available?

-Is Parliament accessible to wheelchair users?
+Is UK Parliament accessible to wheelchair users?

-Yes, it is although at some points along the tour an alternative route is taken.
-Please let us know if there are any wheelchair users or people with mobility needs in your group before your visit.
+Yes, but they take an alternative tour route at some points.
+Please let us know if there are wheelchair users or people with mobility needs in your group before your visit.